 Russian attack on Ukraine

-Russia launched an attack on Ukraine on 24 February.
-Finland strongly condemns Russia’s military actions in Ukraine and supports Ukraine’s independence, sovereignty, self-determination and territorial integrity.
+Russia launched an attack on Ukraine on 24 February 2022.
+Finland has strongly condemned Russia’s military actions in Ukraine and supports Ukraine’s independence, sovereignty, self-determination and territorial integrity.

-The Government monitors the situation and developments in Ukraine.
-The Ministry of Economic Affairs and Employment monitors the situation from the perspective of its areas of responsibility.
+The Government has continuously monitored the situation and developments in Ukraine.
+The Ministry of Economic Affairs and Employment has monitored the situation from the perspective of its areas of responsibility:

 - energy